Van Ness Avenue: History

-Before the 1906 San Francisco earthquake, Van Ness Avenue was known as "the city’s grandest boulevard, lined with Victorian mansions and impressive churches" (San Francisco Chronicle).
+Before the 1906 San Francisco earthquake, Van Ness Avenue was known as "the city's grandest boulevard, lined with Victorian mansions and impressive churches".
 After the earthquake, the street was used as a firebreak by the US Army, dynamiting almost all buildings on its eastern side in an ultimately successful attempt to prevent the firestorm from spreading west to the entire city.

 During the 1920s, Van Ness Avenue became known as San Francisco's "Auto Row" as many car dealerships and showrooms opened on the street north of Civic Center.
-By 2021, Van Ness Avenue had become "an important street without much character, due for a major overhaul," according to the San Francisco Chronicle.
+By 2021, Van Ness Avenue had become "an important street without much character, due for a major overhaul", according to the San Francisco Chronicle.

 Streetcar service started on Van Ness in 1915 for the opening of the Panama–Pacific International Exposition.
 The rail lines were removed in the 1950s and replaced with a tree-lined median.
 Planning for a new rail line on the corridor began in 1989 with the passage of a ballot measure.
 By 1995, it was to be the last of four major rail corridors constructed in the city.
 The planned mode was replaced with bus rapid transit in 2003, with studies and environmental analysis lasting the next decade.
 Construction began in June 2016; the planned completion in 2019 was delayed several times along with cost increases.
 Service on the Van Ness Bus Rapid Transit corridor began on April 1, 2022.
 The bus corridor was half the cost of the $346 million Van Ness Improvement Project, which also included utility replacement and pedestrian safety features.